Lifetime Achievement Award

 consumers entering into credit transactions.
 The Truth-in-Lending Act,

-the Fair Credit Reporting Act and the Equal Credit Protection Act are
+the Fair Credit Reporting Act and the Equal Credit Opportunity Act are

 just three of the laws comprised within the Consumer Credit Protection